-Most of the appeals we handle involve cases in which the trial lawyer, who was not a lawyer from Ross & Pines, was inexperienced or simply did not do his or her job, and therefore made big mistakes during the trial.
+Most of the appeals we handle involve cases in which the trial lawyer, who was not a lawyer from Ross & Pines, LLC, was inexperienced or simply did not do his or her job, and therefore made big mistakes during the trial.
 Those mistakes may be significant enough to result in a new trial being granted.

 Since we are experienced with both the trial process and the appeal process, we are able to pinpoint the mistakes that were made and effectively advocate for a new trial.
 We also are experienced at challenging Georgia's laws that are unconstitutional used by the government to charge innocent people with criminal activity.
-At Ross & Pines, our appeals and habeas corpus attorneys are experienced in every kind of appellate proceedings and are recognized as being some of top appellate lawyers in the State of Georgia.
+At Ross & Pines, LLC, our appeals and habeas corpus attorneys are experienced in every kind of appellate proceedings and are recognized as being some of top appellate lawyers in the State of Georgia.